henriquesimoes/humpback/README.md

 This repository contains several branches, which correspond to different changes in the source code.

-In this branch (`main`), the `solutions` folder contains the top-3 solution code provided by the authors.
-Small fixes had to be done in order to run the code, such as changing the resources' paths or fixing imports.
-In order words, this branch contains the code we used to reproduce the creation of each solution's trained model.
+In this branch (`1st-solution`), the first solution is updated to use our dataset.
+This means hard-coded information, such as the number of classes, had to be changed in the source code.
+Moreover, the source code had to be updated to use new files containing new training and validation sets.
+In order to create such sets, the same proportion as the original splits is used; as it can be seen in the [generate_valid script](./solutions/1st-place/input/generate_valid.py).
+We also customized the training logging, in order to keep the measurement standards.

 The other branches have the following changes:
+- `main`: Original solutions;
-- `{1st,2nd,3rd}-solution`: Updated solutions using our datasets;
+- `{2nd,3rd}-solution`: Updated solutions using our datasets;
 - `gcn`: Updated `2nd-solution` branch code using Global Contrast Normalization (GCN);
 - `lcn`: Same as above but using Local Contrast Normalization (LCN);
 - `no-cn`: Same as above but using no Contrast Normalization;